stochastic-sisyphus/research/verification-reversal.md

 - Cost: C_f
 - If the artifact is invalid and causes downstream harm, agent i bears expected cost λD where λ is the probability of attribution and D is the reputational/organizational damage

+**Attribution (λ) and equilibrium strength.** Holding D fixed, lower attribution probability (λ ↓) reduces the expected forwarding penalty (λD), shrinking B_net = B − λD.
+This *strengthens* forwarding equilibria by making the forwarding condition easier to satisfy for any posterior μ_i (and expands the parameter region where forwarding becomes dominant).

+**Attribution regimes (who bears D).** The same payoff term λD can represent qualitatively different institutional regimes:

+- **Rare / noisy attribution (λ ≈ 0 most of the time):** forwarding dominates more strongly; the cascade region expands.
+- **Strict / enforceable attribution (λ large, or D concentrated on specific roles):** verification becomes a bottleneck.
+Agents respond by **strategic offloading**: escalating sign-off to higher-status reviewers, routing risk to compliance/security, or refusing ownership.

+*Interpretation*: “more accountability” does not automatically restore verification; it can reallocate verification to a few constrained chokepoints, recreating the fatigue → fragility mechanism via concentration.

+> **Corollary 1 (Specialization → Fatigue → Fragility).** When verification is delegated to a specialized minority (reviewers, auditors, QA), the effective verification load per verifier rises with throughput.
+Under the non-linear cost structure in Section 3.1 (fatigue term), specialization concentrates verification effort, accelerating fatigue and increasing the likelihood that the system crosses into the forwarding/cascade region even if aggregate headcount is unchanged.
+>

 **Belief updating.** Let μ_i = P(valid | s_i, a₁, …, a_{i-1}) denote agent i’s posterior belief.
 Under Bayesian updating, observing a forward from agent j provides information only if agent j’s action was informative (i.e., not in a cascade).

 **Equilibrium concept.** Perfect Bayesian Equilibrium: agents choose actions to maximize expected utility given beliefs, and beliefs are updated consistently with Bayes’ rule where applicable.